 On March 27, 2020, the CARES Act passed, providing economic relief and resources to U.S. citizens and businesses affected by the coronavirus.
-The CARES Act established multiple funding opportunities for businesses including paycheck protection loans and economic injury disaster loans (EIDLs).
-Let’s talk about EIDLs to see if this assistance would benefit you.
+The CARES Act established multiple funding opportunities for businesses including economic injury disaster loans (EIDLs).
+Let’s unpack EIDLs to see if this assistance is right for you.

 How much funding is available?

 As of Sept.
 9, 2021, the SBA has more than $150 billion in COVID EIDL funds.
 Loans are available through Dec.
 31, 2021, or until funds are exhausted.

 What types of loans are available?

 There are three types of economic injury disaster loans:

 - Targeted EIDL advance

 If you meet the criteria for a targeted EIDL advance, you can receive up to $10,000 and the advance doesn’t have to be repaid.
 If you meet the criteria for a supplemental targeted advance, you can receive an extra $5,000 (for a maximum of $15,000) and you don’t have to repay the funds.
 You can find more information about those advances here.

 This post will focus on COVID-19 EIDLs – a loan program designed to help small businesses recover from COVID-19’s economic impacts by providing capital.
 EIDLs are meant to help businesses meet their financial obligations and operating expenses that they could have met if COVID hadn’t occurred.

 You can receive a maximum loan amount of $2 million.
 The SBA increased the cap from $500,000 to $2 million in September 2021.
 The SBA began approving loans greater than $500,000 on Oct.
 8, 2021.